The 14 Best Affordable Dog Foods in 2023

 • Form: Frozen

 Raw diets have gained lots of hype due to their health benefits, but they’re also costly.
-Instinct Frozen Raw Bites provide those same features at a much more affordable price.
+Instinct Frozen Raw Bites provides those same features at a much more affordable price.
 Almost 85% of the recipe consists of premium-grade boneless chicken, while the remaining 15% includes healthy greens like carrots, sweet potatoes, apples, butternut squash, and more.

-These combined ingredients help with a bunch of bodily functions; muscle growth, energy retention, vision and heart support, and more.
+These combined ingredients help with a bunch of bodily functions: muscle growth, energy retention, vision and heart support, and more.
 Moreover, the food is minimally processed and free from grains, fillers, corn, wheat, and soy — making the raw bites easier to digest and absorb.

+#8.
 Blue Buffalo Life Protection Healthy Weight Dog Food

 Ratings: